 Since you know that “sweet” has a positive connotation or meaning, “sweetheart” also has a positive meaning.

 We call someone a sweetheart if we really care about them or love them.
-A sweetheart is a pleasant person.
+A sweetheart is a pleasant and kind person.

 We call both men and woman sweethearts.